-A delicious pickled blueberry recipe, where fresh blueberries turned in to a sweet and tangy treat – perfect with goat cheese.
+These quick pickled blueberries turn fresh blueberries in to a sweet and tangy treat – perfect with goat cheese as an appetizer or as a condiment with meat or fish.

 This one may not be for everyone, but I made up a batch this past week and I really loved it.
 So I thought I’d share the recipe here, for anyone who might like to try something a little different.